All Products

 }

-If the preceding credential configuration methods do not meet your needs, you can implement a custom method for obtaining credentials.
-The Java SDK provides multiple ways to do this.
+If the preceding methods do not meet your needs, you can implement a custom credential provider.
+The SDK for Java supports multiple ways to do this.

-Before you run the sample code, replace <region-id> with the actual region and endpoint, such as ap-southeast-1.
+Before you run the sample code, replace <region-id> with an actual region and endpoint, such as or ap-southeast-1.

 import com.aliyun.sdk.service.oss2.OSSClient;